Follow these DIY Plywood Plank Ceiling install steps for a beautiful cross between shiplap and V-groove plank.

 Before getting into the DIY Plywood Plank Ceiling install steps, lets talk about the cost and extra time that goes with making your own planks from 1/4″ plywood.

-Lumber prices will vary in different locations, different times of year, and during high demand times.
+Lumber prices will vary in different locations, during different times of year, and during high demand times.
 Based on local pricing at Lowe’s and Home Depot, I can buy a 4×8 sheet of 1/4″ plywood for about $26.

 If I bought the 8′ long primed shiplap to cover that same area, it would have cost $54.
 And, 8′ long pine tongue and groove to cover that area would have been $72.
-So, the plywood I used is 50% cheaper than the primed shiplap and 65% cheaper than the Pine T&G.

 I went with plywood on this project mainly because of all the weird angles on this vaulted bathroom ceiling.
 The thinner material made accounting for those angles and trimming them out easier on me.
-I HIGHLY recommend getting exact measurements and drawing out a diagram of your space before deciding which material to use on your project.

 Materials Needed for this Ceiling Makeover